carbon198/vcl_cli/README.md

 # VCL

 CLI for manipulating VCLs.
 Intended to create a workflow around VCL editing.
-The end goal will be to support development -> staging -> production deployment and Github integration.

 Specifically for admins, there are several commands like clone and move that are much easier to use that interacting with the API directly.